 - Hide them on front page, single posts, pages, archives, error pages, contact forms

-- Hide them in posts of a author or author pages
+- Hide them in the posts of a particular author or author pages

-Widget logic is one of the most popular plugin in this category.
-It lets you control each widgets with an extra field where you can use conditional tags of WordPress or any PHP code.
+Widget logic is one of the most popular plugins in this category.
+It lets you control each widget with an extra field where you can use conditional tags of WordPress or any PHP code.

 Restrict Widgets is another useful plugin.
-It lets you control the pages that a widget shoul appear and whichever widgets are available for the selected users to manage etc.
+It lets you control the pages that a widget should appear and whichever widgets are available for the selected users to manage etc.

 - Assign separate users to manage the widgets